fjodor-rybakov/discord-nestjs/README.md

 ```
 Create command handler

-`TransformPipe` required for transform input string to DTO
+`TransformPipe` required for transform input string to DTO.
 You can also use `ValidationPipe` for validate input

 ```typescript
 /*bot.gateway.ts*/